Unbiased Binning for Fairness-aware Attribute Representation: -biased Binning

+\begin{proof} Since the algorithm needs to maintain the counts matrix $cnt$, it has a space complexity of $O(n)$, given that $\ell$ is a small constant.
+Sorting $\dee$ on $x$ takes $O(n\log n)$, which dominates the $O(n \log k)$ time complexity of the $\DnC$ algorithm and the $O(n)$ time to compute the $cnt$ values.
+After finding the initial solution by $\DnC$, the total number of combinations that the algorithm checks for finding the optimal solution is $(w_{dnc})^{k-1}$.
+Therefore, its time complexity is $O(n \log n + (w_{dnc})^{k-1}) \leq O(n^{k-1})$. \end{proof}

 While the time complexity of the $\LS$ algorithm in worst-case is exponential in $k-1$, as we shall observe in our experiments, it is efficient in practice, since the adversarial cases where $w_{dnc}$ is large are unlikely.
-We would like to underscore that, in such adversarial cases, the $\DnC$ algorithm can serve as a heuristic for quickly finding a practical solution for $\eps$-biased $k$-binning.
+In such adversarial cases, the $\DnC$ algorithm can serve as a heuristic for quickly finding a practical solution for $\eps$-biased $k$-binning.